-Prerequisite(s): A Grade of 'C' or better in NUR 204.
-A course designed for the exploration and discussion of major trends and issues affecting contemporary nursing practice in a global society including quality, safety, delegation and evidence based practice.
+Prerequisite(s): A 'C' grade or better in NUR 204.

+A course designed for the exploration and discussion of major trends and issues affecting contemporary nursing practice in a global society including quality, safety, delegation, and evidence based practice.
 Also thoroughly preps the nursing students to take the NCLEX-RN licensure exam by integrating an online NCLEX-RN review course.
 Meets the capstone requirement for the ASN degree.
-Additional course work will be required for the student taking this as an Honors course and a 'B' grade or higher must be earned in order for the student to receive Honors designation.
+Additional course work will be required for the student taking this as an Honors course, and a B grade or higher must be earned in order for the student to receive Honors designation.
 Course fee.

-Credit hours: 3 Lecture contact hours: 3 Lab contact hours: 0 Typically offered: Spring
+Credit hours Lecture contact hours Lab contact hours Typically offered 3 3 0 Spring